umbopepato/visua-website/_guide/structuring-identity-files.md

 }
 ```

+Variables can also be specified without the `:root` pseudo-selector and Visua will recognize them correctly, but syntax
+highlighting and code completion won't work in most code editors if variables are not wrapped in a valid block so using
+`:root` is still preferable, besides being standard CSS.

 #### External stylesheets

 When your brand definition becomes too voluminous for a single stylesheet you'll certainly want to divide some parts of